Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

 \section{Co-occurrence model with symmetry}

-We aim to describe the representational geometry of words and phrases that share an underlying continuous concept such as the time of year, historical dates, or geography.
-We denote by $D$ the dimension of that sematic continuum, and characterize it by ``periodic BC" if it displays periodic boundary conditions and by ``open BC" otherwise.
+We aim to describe the representational geometry of words and phrases that share an underlying continuous concept such as the time of year, historical time, or geography.
+A given semantic continuum is represented by a subset $\sys$ of the vocabulary (e.g., the 12 months of the year or the 50 US states).
+We use $D$ to denote the dimension of the underlying semantic continuum, and we say a semantic continuum has ``periodic boundary conditions" (BC) if it wraps around, and ``open BC'' otherwise.
 As examples, calendar time and the color wheel have $D=1$ with periodic BC; historical time and number lines have $D=1$ with open BC; and geography of some sub-region of the globe has $D=2$ with open BC.
-We denote by $\sys$ a subset of the vocabulary representative of a given concept; for example, $\sys$ may be the 12 months of the year or one hundred US cities.